ronymesquita/flutter-and-keycloak/README.md

 ## Token Validation in the API

 The example below shows ASP.NET Core configured to request to Keycloak validate the tokens.
-Othe languagues and frameworks can be used.
+Othe languagues and frameworks can also be used with Keycloak.

-The NuGet package required are  [Microsoft.AspNetCore.Authentication.JwtBearer](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer):
+The NuGet package required are [Microsoft.AspNetCore.Authentication.JwtBearer](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer).

-The code below needs to be put in `Startup.cs`:
+The code below needs to be put in the `Startup.cs` file:

 ```csharp
 using System;